tytydraco/yessleep/out/Be_careful_on_prostitutes_in_Bucharest_They_might_not_be_human_part_2__Also_be_careful_on_trees.md

 &#x200B;

 This being said, things calmed down, gradually, the trees returned and formed a circle, united.
 The creature stopped screeching, like she was calming down or forced herself to be calm.
 The shape started to change.
 In silence, she turned, gradually, in a very beautiful woman, very tall, with very long, black hair, wearing a white, long dress.
 She looked at us like she was wondering on something, with her mouth slightly open.
 I felt a strong desire for her, a strong attraction, as this beauty did not looked Human.
 Actually, she looked very much how an Elf woman was suppose to look, it seems.
 Then, this stage went by and she changed shape again, turning, slowly in the prostitute I picked up a few days ago.
 She became shorter in height, pretty average human height, the same face I remembered, the same hair dyed black, the eyelash extensions, the pumped up lips, she even had the same long, sharp, acrylic, pink nails.
 The clothes were different, though, she had a shirt that covered more of the torso, long jeans and sneakers.
 She looked filed with hate and anger first at Helena, then at me, then at Ruxandra.

 &#x200B;

 So, this is it for now.
 I promise you shall tell you in a few days how I escaped and how it went on.
 But I think it is enough for now.
 See you in a few days.
 Bye for now!

+&#x200B;

+Update: Part 3 of the story, the ending of the meeting with Ramona [https://www.reddit.com/r/nosleep/comments/wxrg6h/be\_careful\_on\_prostitutes\_in\_bucharest\_they\_might/](https://www.reddit.com/r/nosleep/comments/wxrg6h/be_careful_on_prostitutes_in_bucharest_they_might/)

+&#x200B;

+&#x200B;